60 Shades of Grey!

 We turn things that are not definitive at all, like marriage, religion, politics, right and wrong, and we make them into absolutes!

 We insist that when WE say “I do” it will be forever, even though the divorce rate is over 50%.
-Then we are shocked when we end up another statistic.

 We have holy wars because we are so certain OUR religious beliefs are the RIGHT ones … the problem, is the other side is equally convinced theirs are too!

 We talk about what is “right” and “wrong” as if they are absolute and static things, yet it used to be “right” to beat your children (“Spare the rod and spoil the child” was the saying), to own slaves, to persecute LGBTQ individuals and for women to be considered less than men.

 We create absolutes out of uncertainty in other ways too.
 We like black and white thinking, people are either all good, or all bad!
 We like clean lines.
 It is even reflected in our expressions, we talk about being in the “dog house” or in someone’s “good books”, but we don’t really have expressions about mixed feelings do we?
 There is no “being in the transition house” or in the “mixed books”.
 There are no shades of grey!